-This red pepper spread has the perfect balance of savory, sweet, smoky, and spicy flavors.
-Make this condiment recipe in only 15 minutes!
+Muhamara is a roasted red pepper spread with elevated savory, sweet, smoky, and spicy flavors.
+Making the Syrian dip recipe takes just 15 minutes!

-Originally from Aleppo, Syria, this hot pepper dip can also be found in Turkey and other Middle Eastern countries.
+Originally from Aleppo, Syria, this spicy dip is popular in other Middle Eastern countries as well.

-- Red bell peppers - Roast your own or use jarred roasted red peppers to save time.
-Just be sure to drain the jarred variety well so it doesn’t affect the overall texture of the dip.
+- Red bell peppers - Roast the peppers yourself, or use jarred roasted red peppers to save time.
+Just be sure to drain the jarred variety well so the liquid doesn't make the dip watery.

-- Walnuts - Make this Muhammara recipe nut-free by substituting hemp or sunflower seeds instead.
+- Walnuts - For a nut-free muhamara dip, substitute hemp seeds or sunflower seeds instead.

-- Pomegranate molasses - A staple in Middle Eastern cuisine, this is simply pomegranate juice that has been reduced down to a thick syrup.
-Find it at most Whole Foods store or Middle Eastern markets, otherwise you can make your own or find additional substitutes in the recipe card at the bottom of the post.
+- Pomegranate molasses - A staple in Middle Eastern cuisine, this condiment is simply a pomegranate juice reduction.
+You'll find it at specialty shops like Trader Joes and Whole Foods, online at places like Amazon, or at Middle Eastern markets.
+There are substitutes listed in the recipe card at the bottom of this post.

 - Panko breadcrumbs - Made from crustless white bread, these are lighter and crunchier than typical breadcrumbs.
-Substitute with an equal amount of ground almonds if you prefer or if you need to make a gluten-free version of this recipe.
+Substitute with an equal amount of ground almonds if you prefer.

-If you’ll be roasting your own bell peppers, start with those since they take about 40 minutes in the oven.
+If you’ll be roasting the red bell peppers yourself, start with those, since they take about 40 minutes in the oven.